reza1mahb/ledger-live-plugin/README.md

 # clearsign-plugin-venus

-This repo contains a ClearSign Plugin for the Venus Protocol smart contracts on BnbChain.
+This repo contains a ClearSign Ledger Plugin for the Venus Protocol smart contracts on BnbChain.

-ClearSign Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on a Nano S, SP, X and Stax device.
+ClearSign Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on a Ledger Nano S, SP, X and Stax device.

 They allow users to safely interact with smart contracts by parsing the transaction data and displaying its content in a human readable way.
 This is